Weiyi-Huang/CppServer/README.md

 # CppServer
-This is a Server based on Linux, which built with CMake
+This is a Server based on Linux, which build with CMake